neldeles/personal-gatsby-blog/src/posts/Obsidian/1 - Permanent Notes/Mocking in Jest.md

 We can use a package called [MSW](https://mswjs.io/) to intercept and handle those HTTP requests instead so we can get a great deal more confidence.

 TLDR: we can mock modules using the above if they have no API requests; if they do have requests, use MSW.

+## Random tips
+If you are mocking a function that takes arguments, make sure to test your mock is working properly.
+You do this by asserting `expect().toHaveBeenCalledWith(args)`.

 # Footer
 ---